Wikipedia

 Originally, buttermilk referred to the thin liquid left over from churning butter from cultured or fermented cream.
 Traditionally, before the advent of homogenization, the milk was left to sit for a period of time to allow the cream and milk to separate.
 During this time, naturally occurring lactic acid-producing bacteria in the milk fermented it.
 This facilitates the butter churning process, since fat from cream with a lower pH coalesces more readily than that of fresh cream.
 The acidic environment also helps prevent potentially harmful microorganisms from growing, increasing shelf life.[4]

-Traditional buttermilk is still common in many Arab, Indian, Nepalese, Pakistani, Finnish, Polish, Dutch, German, and Austrian households, but rarely found in other Western countries.
+Traditional buttermilk is still common in many Arab, Indian, Nepalese, Pakistani, Finnish, Polish, Dutch, German, Danish, and Austrian households, but rarely found in other Western countries.
 It is a common drink in many Indian and Nepalese homes, and often served with roasted maize.[5]
 In Arab culture, buttermilk is commonly sold ice cold with other dairy products.
 It is popular during Ramadan, when it is consumed during iftar and suhur.

 Cultured buttermilk